Normalise for Fairness: A Simple Normalisation Technique for Fairness in Regression Machine Learning Problems: Methods and Material

 \subsection{Input Features}

 The SOTA pipeline utilised a variety of features \cite{SOTA}, namely facial features, scene, and audio features.
+We also utilise the SOTA pipeline and features.
 Similar to \cite{SOTA}, we call the facial features as the \emph{face modality}, and the concatenation of the scene and audio features as the \emph{scene modality}.
+The protected variable is \emph{not} included explicitly in the input features.
 All the features are preprocessed with a MinMaxScaler (trained on the training data) to fit all the input features linearly within the range $[0, 1]$.
-A Kernel Extreme Learning Machine (KELM) is used as a regressor; two KELM models were trained, for both the face and scene modalities.
-The predictions of the two models are then stacked using Random Forest (RF) to give the final predictions.
+A Kernel Extreme Learning Machine (KELM) is used as a regressor; two KELM models were trained for both modalities, their predictions are then stacked using Random Forest (RF) to give the final predictions.

-\subsubsection{Face features}
+\subsubsection{Face Features}

 Faces were extracted from each frame, then aligned (using the Supervised Descent Method (SDM) \cite{Xiong_2013_CVPR}), cropped, and resized to $64\times 64$.
 A VGG-Face for emotion recognition was fined-tuned on the FER-2013 dataset (emotions dataset) \cite{representation}; then, the features from the $33^{rd}$ layer were extracted, which produces a descriptor of 4\,096 features for each frame, which is later reduced using five functionals to a static descriptor of 20\,480 features.
 The five functionals are mean, standard deviation, slope, offset, and curvature.
 Furthermore, Local Gabor Binary Patterns from Three Orthogonal Planes (LGBP-TOP) \cite{Gabor} were used by applying 18 Gabor filters on the aligned facial images, which results in a descriptor with 50\,112 features.

-All the facial features are fused together to give a descriptor of $70\,592$ facial features per video.
+All the facial features are fused together to give $70\,592$ features per video.

-\subsubsection{Scene features}
+\subsubsection{Scene Features}

 Scene features were extracted using the VGG-VD-19 network \cite{simonyan2014very} trained for object recognition.
 The network was pretrained on the ILSVRC 2012 dataset.
-The features are extracted by extracting the output features of the $39^{th}$ layer, which gives a descriptor of 4\,096 features per video.
+The features are acquired by extracting the output of the $39^{th}$\,layer, yielding 4\,096 features per video.

-\subsubsection{Audio features}
+\subsubsection{Audio Features}